WaelAbuaishah/Cool-Images/README.md

 * As a user I should be able to click on an image and get some details about it
 * As a user I should be able view all images and it's details recent data when my device is offline

-## How to get the data from Github
+## How to get the data from Pixabay
 pixabay offers free api to fetch random list of images https://pixabay.com/?******TOKEN********